analogdevicesinc/RFMicrowaveToolbox/CI/gen_doc/docs/_pages/streaming.md

 ## Connecting and Configuration

 Connecting to hardware is done by setting the **uri** property of the system object interface.
-The **uri** for libiio always has the convention "*< backend >:< address >*", where *backend* can be ip,usb, or serial. *address* will be specific to the backend.
+The **uri** for libiio always has the convention "*< backend >:< address >*", where *backend* can be ip, usb, or serial. *address* will be specific to the backend.
 This is documented in the [libiio API](https://analogdevicesinc.github.io/libiio/master/libiio/group__Context.html#gafdcee40508700fa395370b6c636e16fe).

-Below is a basic example of setting up an AD9361 receiver and the Stingray class in an X-band development kit using an Ethernet/IP backend where the address of the target system is 192.168.2.1:
+Below is a basic example of setting up an AD9081 receiver and the Stingray class in an X-band development kit using an Ethernet/IP backend:
 ```linenums="1"
 uri = 'ip:192.168.1.211';